acenet-arc/introduction_to_cloud/_episodes/create-a-persistent-virtual-machine.md

 * The final number, which only occurs in flavors starting with a `c`, is the size in GB of an extra [**ephemeral disk**](../reference#ephemeral-disk) in addition to the disk that the virtual machine's operating system resides.
 This extra disk can be used to store temporary data, but will be lost once the virtual machine is deleted unless special care has been taken to save it else where.

-We will use the `p1-1.5gb` flavor.
+We will use the `p1-1gb` flavor.
 Click the arrow pointing up in the row for that flavor.

-**Flavor**: `p1-1.5gb`
+**Flavor**: `p1-1gb`

 > ## Flavor variations
-> If you are on a different Compute Canada cloud, such as East cloud, you might have a different set of flavors, however you should still be able to pick something relatively close to this one.
-For example on East cloud a `p1-0.75gb` flavor has about half the RAM but the same number of VCPUs and is also a persistent flavor.
+> If you are on a different Alliance cloud, such as Arbutus cloud, you might have a different set of flavors, however you should still be able to pick something relatively close to this one.
+For example on Arbutus cloud a `p1-1.5gb` flavor has 50% more RAM but the same number of VCPUs and is also a persistent flavor.
 For this workshop this flavor will work just as well.
 {: .callout}

 ### Networks tab